Aquilegia coerulea: Aquilegia coerulea var. coerulea

 Five species were described at various times that are considered heterotypic synonyms of this variety.
 According to the Flora of North America the autonymic variety of the species only grows in Wyoming, New Mexico, and Colorado at elevations of 2100-3500 m.
 However, the NRCS PLANTS database lists it in the states of Idaho, Montana, and South Dakota, without giving any specific information about the locations where it grows.

 It is distinguished from the two following varieties by having medium to deep blue sepals where they have white, pale blue, or pink sepals.
-Its sepals range in length from 28 to 51 millimeters.
-The petals have spurs that are 34–48 mm long while their blades are usually 20–24 mm, though occasionally as short as 17 mm.
+Its sepals range in length from 2.8 to 5.1 centimeters.
+The petals have spurs that are 3.4–4.8 cm long while their blades are usually 2.0–2.4 cm, though occasionally as short as 1.7 cm.
 They grow on rocky slopes, near streams, in open woodlands, and in herb dominated meadows.
 They flower in the summer starting in mid-June and may flower as late as early September.
 NatureServe evaluated the variety in 2004 and found it to be apparently secure (T4) globally and in Wyoming.
 They did not evaluate the rest of its range.